ysahil97/Chapel_LLVM/Final_Report/report.md

 ## Steps Taken

-1. The general idea to proceed with this project was to iteratively check Polly for proper SCoP Detection and it's code generation using simple Chapel loops.
+1. The general idea to proceed with this project is to iteratively check Polly for proper SCoP Detection and it's code generation using simple Chapel loops.
 2. To begin with, initially the Chapel generated IR was causing version issues which forbade Polly to analyze it's IR.
 A PR(link is [here](https://github.com/chapel-lang/chapel/pull/9567)) has been made for Chapel to work with master LLVM and Polly and has been merged into master branch.
 3. We first used 1-D array initialization as our starting point to check the current status of Chapel-Polly pipeline.
 For this case, it is able to detect the SCoP's and also generate polly-optimised code.
 4. We now move on toward the 2-D array initialization and matrix multiplication problems.
 Here, Polly failed to recognize the SCoP's of Chapel Loops.
 However with the help of `-polly-invariant-load-hoisting`, SCoP's were getting generated properly.
 In addition to this, `-polly-codegen` also generated polly-specific code.
 However these SCoP's were discovered only due to `-polly-process-unprofitable` which were suboptimal.
 In the absence of this, no SCoP's were detected.